lamassuiot/lamassu-compose/README.md

 ## Known Issues

 :warning: As per this release, docker has a known bug that causes dockerd hanging when fluentd is shut down.
-This issue occurs as docker will try to reconnect to fluentd indefinetly even if the write options are specified.
+This issue occurs as docker will try to reconnect to fluentd indefinetly.
 For mor information refer to the issue: https://github.com/moby/moby/issues/40063

 The issue should be solved once the `fluentd-async` docker plugin is updated with this PR: https://github.com/fluent/fluent-logger-golang/pull/82